pawn002/blog/content/blog/contrast_chaser_zero.md

 ## Executive Summary

 When new accessibility requirements emerged, they broke my design workflow.
 Rather than accepting a slower process, I applied **product development fundamentals**—**problem identification**, **market research**, **ideation**, **prototyping**, and **user validation**—to build Contrast Chaser, a tool that measures contrast and provides solutions in a single interface.
-This case study documents how the initial **minimum viable product (MVP)** emerged from systematic research and iteration, demonstrating that product thinking applies whether you're building for commercial markets or internal organizational needs.
+This case study documents how systematic research and iteration produced the initial **minimum viable product (MVP)**, demonstrating that product thinking applies whether you're building for commercial markets or internal organizational needs.

 ## Problem Identification